gwhiteheadfayar/CVEGcapstone_hardware/README.md

     -put the copied ip in place of "INSERT_IP_HERE" -in the CLI, run python -m http.server

-4) Do all of the previo
+4) Do all of the previous steps, then go to localhost:8000, or whatever your local ipv4 is with ":8000" at the end to see the site